yiyuanzhong/fullnat/README.md

 anything, and as long as netfilter/conntrack is present in the kernel, you can simply load the module and see what happens.

-## TODO?
-I don't really have time to work on FULLNAT servers, so I didn't write the codes to extract information from SYN packets.
-Instead I hardcoded an incoming IP address, and change it into a hardcoded __fake__ IP address whenever a new TCP connection is established from this IP.
-You can see that big __TODO__ in the code, where you can actually change the incoming IP and port to anything you like.

 Since 3.14, need_ipv4_conntrack() is removed, so you'll have to modprobe nf_conntrack_ipv4 manually.